Complete Keyboard Modding Guide

 Basic Kit ($30-50)

-For a basic kit, you mainly need a switch opener, a small brush, a keycap puller, a switch puller if the board is hot-swap, and tweezers.
-That is enough to work cleanly and avoid the classic “I improvised with a screwdriver and damaged something” mistake.
-On the lubricant side, Krytox 205g0 is the standard starting point for linears and stabilizers, while Tribosys 3203 is the safer choice for tactiles because it is less likely to flatten the bump.
+For a basic kit, you need a switch opener, a small brush, a keycap puller, a switch puller if the board is hot-swap, and tweezers.
+That is enough to work cleanly and avoid the usual mistakes.
+Krytox 205g0 is the normal starting point for linears and stabilizers.
+Tribosys 3203 is safer for tactiles because it keeps more of the bump.

 Intermediate Kit ($70-100)

-An intermediate kit adds the materials that shape sound rather than just smoothness: switch films, stabilizer pads, dielectric grease for wires, case foam or sorbothane, and simple tape for PCB-backed sound experiments.
-At this point you are not just fixing problems; you are starting to voice the board intentionally.
+An intermediate kit adds the materials that shape sound as well as smoothness: switch films, stabilizer pads, dielectric grease, case foam or sorbothane, and tape for sound experiments.

 Advanced Kit ($150+)

-An advanced kit adds replacement springs in different weights, premium films, more specialized stabilizer materials, PE foam, nicer tape-mod supplies, and precision drivers.
-This is the point where your tool drawer starts to look like evidence that keyboards are no longer a casual interest.
+An advanced kit adds replacement springs, better films, more stabilizer materials, PE foam, better tape-mod supplies, and precision drivers.

 Switch Lubing (Advanced)